AdamGTaylor/ELTE_mod_comp_2021/README.md

 > NOTE: this is the finishing of hw3, soon to be onto hw4 and project!

+### 2020/04/25, 21:34, hw4 finshed, result in .csv

+> NOTE: hw4 is finished, some idiot forgot to commit and push it...
+Not me though!

+> MESSEGE: MSVC(C4244), conversation between double to int irritates it.
+Its not a lossless conversation between int and double, understandable warning! (rare)

 #### Managing branches:
 1. Git checkout new-branch
 2. git add .